 3. When you set a price equivalent to your competitor, then the differentiating factors cease to exist.
 The focus shifts to the product itself, and if you can offer more (and better) features at the same time, it’s a win-win for you, and your competitors will fall behind.

 So, competitive pricing is a game to play.
 Competitive pricing intelligence demands that you have in-depth knowledge of your market and target audience.

 A lot of effort goes into the process of establishing the price based on competition.
 According to a recent survey, minor variations in prices can lower or raise profit margins by more than 20-25%.
 Competitive price analysis is essential to competitive pricing strategies.
 Let’s look at some competitive pricing examples, to get a better understanding of this process.

 The concept of competitive pricing is best understood when there are only two competing parties.
 Suppose, two companies manufacture detergent for washing clothes.
 Both will charge the same price and if one company wants to compete with the other, will advertise saying why it’s product is better.

 Even big corporate giants sometimes resort to competitive pricing strategy when they want to enter a new market.
 They have to set the price almost equivalent to their competitor, even if the production cost is high.
 In case the production cost is higher, they’d have to play around and adjust prices of packaging, advertising, and distribution.

 Some companies have to use competitor based pricing, as often price is the only factor customers consider while buying a product and the switching cost for buying a product from two different stores is very low.
-However, in many cases like software, competitor’s behaviour or data shouldn’t be the central factor for determining prices.
+In most cases, competitor intelligence tools are the central decision-making resources for determining competitive prices.
 There are numerous other variables that need to be considered in this case.

 While keeping the competition factor is important while setting prices, it shouldn’t be made the central pillar.